KungPhoo/stdout-emoji-panel/readme.md

 ![image](screenshot.png)

 You see, the number keys are for selecting unicode blocks.
 That is like the city district for emojis.
+The red flag indicates what block you are currently viewing.

 In the bottom grid, you see the codepoint images for each "citizen" of that block.
 When you press a key A-X, the corresponding symbol is copied to the clipboard.

-When you press Y and Z you can see more symbols in that block.
+When you press Y and Z you can see more symbols (pages) of that block.

 Press the ESC key to abort the selection.

 ## Search Screen
-If you press the `?` `question mark in the main screen, you see the search list.
+If you press the `?` question mark in the main screen, you see the search list.
 Here, you can type a search phrase and the program will provide you with a list of likely matches.

+The first item in the list will be copied to the clipboard, if you press the enter key.

 Here's what it might look like:
 ```